-

 3. Supporting community rooted projects

-While more than 90% of humanitarian aid is delivered by Ukrainian organizations, less than 1% of these organizations has direct access to international funding for their activities.
+While more than 90% of humanitarian aid is delivered by Ukrainian organizations, less than 1% of these organizations have direct access to international funding for their activities.
 Helvetas provides grants to locally led organizations for shelter and social safety net projects.

 Donate Now